What is Bad Debt Expense Formula?

 Taking the concept of bad debt expense further, let us illustrate a situation where bad debt is recognized based on the aging of debtors.

 A local wholesale goods supplier supplies goods in wholesale to retailers.
 His past trend shows that from debtors not older than 30 days, 2% becomes bad.
-And from debtors who are older than 30 days, 3% becomes bad.
+And from debtors older than 30 days, 3% becomes bad.
 This estimation remains the same for the current year as well.
 His debtors for the year is as follows:

 - 0-30 days = $ 76,500